decentralized-identity/github-did/packages/docs/content/tutorials/using-the-cli/index.md

 ---
-title: Using The CLI
+title: Using the CLI
 date: "2019-04-29T22:12:03.284Z"
+image: "/imgs/micro_2.jpg"
 ---

-In this tutorial, we'll walk you through how to set up a Github DID repo using the CLI and a local wallet to manage keys.
+In this tutorial, we'll walk you through how to set up a GitHub DID repo using the CLI and a local wallet to manage keys.

 ### Clone the github-did repo